johanna-schiele-ux/amygdala_pathways_ACE/README.md

 - Cingulum Bundle: TractSeg-derived version complimented with manual tracking using tckgen to reconstruct amygdala connections
 - Stria Terminalis: Manual tracking using tckgen
 - reconstructed tract files in MNI2009b space are provided in _data/tracts_
-- masks used for tracking are provided in  _data/masks_

 ## 3) Fixel-based analysis
 - FBA using tools from MRtrix3 and MRtrix3tissue